-If you suspect you may have a scoliosis, it is advised to see an experienced Aurum Health Care Chiropractor before commencing any self-management strategies.
-Call 9899 1416 or Book Online.
+If you are experiencing symptoms, it is advised to see an experienced Aurum Health Care Chiropractor before commencing any self-management strategies.
+Call us on 9899 1416 or Book Online.

 What is Scoliosis?